 Child safety seats are required in every state, including Louisiana, to provide your new baby and child the best protection possible.
 The American Academy of Pediatrics recommends all infants and toddlers should ride in rear-facing car seat until they are at least two years old or until they reach the highest weight or height allowed by their car seat's manufacturer.

 Remember to bring your baby’s safety seat - including the base - when you come to the hospital to have your baby.
 It is recommended to have the safety seat checked for correct installation sometimes during the last two months of your pregnancy, and the STPH Parenting Center can help.
 Inspections are held from 9-11 a.m. the second Thursday or each month at the Parenting Center, 1505 N. Florida St., Suite B, Covington.
 Appointments should be made by calling (985) 898-4435.

 Troop L, 2600 N. Causeway Blvd., Mandeville, also offers free inspections from 3-6 p.m. every Tuesday.
 Walk-ins are accepted every day but are subject to extended waiting periods or rescheduling based on personnel available.
 For appointments, contact Trooper Greg Marchand at firstname.lastname@example.org or (985) 893-6250.

-Jaundice, a common condition in newborn babies, usually appears within a few days of birth and makes a baby's skin look yellow.
-Most cases are mild and go away on their own.
-Before you leave, a nurse will press a special device on your baby’s chest or forehead to determine if he or she is at risk for jaundice.
-If your baby is at risk, a few drops of blood will be taken from your baby’s heel for further tests.
+- Jaundice, a common condition in newborn babies, usually appears within a few days of birth and makes a baby's skin look yellow.
+Most cases are mild and do not require treatment.
+Before discharge, a nurse will press a special device on your baby’s chest or forehead to determine if he or she is at risk for jaundice.